Morag Shepherd: Career

 Shepherd's plays have been produced in the western United States as well as New York.

 In 2015 Shepherd co-founded Sackerson, a Salt Lake City-based theatre company.
 She has been Sackerson's writer in residence since that time.

+In 2021 she co-founded Immigrant's Daughter, a second Salt Lake City-based theatre company.
+For Immigrant's Daughter she has served as a director, producer, and writer.

 Plays

 Poppy's In The Sand

-Shepherd's one-act play Poppy's in the Sand opened to critical acclaim in 2015 in Salt Lake City.
+Shepherd's one-act play Poppy's In the Sand opened in 2015 in Salt Lake City.
 It later moved to a run in San Diego at the San Diego International Fringe Festival.
 Poppy's tells the story of a family dealing with the emotional fallout from a traumatic event and the text grapples with themes of faulty and unreliable memory.

 The Worst Thing I've Ever Done

 In 2016, The Worst Thing I've Ever Done, a play written by Shepherd and other Utah playwrights, premiered in Salt Lake City.
-The presentation of the piece was considered experimental as the play was performed for only a single audience member at a time in a wooden box about the size of an elevator that was constructed specifically for the production.
-The piece was well reviewed.
+The presentation of the piece was considered experimental as it was performed for only a single audience member at a time.
 Originally debuting in March, the piece was revived later that year in August as part of the Great Salt Lake Fringe Festival.

 Burn

 Shepherd's next play, Burn, debuted at Sackerson in September 2016.
 The play follows Allison, a mother, as she struggles to simultaneously balance her sense of self, her mental health, her familial relationships, her loss of faith and a skin condition that leaves her susceptible to burns.
-The play was well received and its original run was extended several times.
+Its original run was extended several times.

-Shepherd later was awarded the 2016 AML award for Drama for Burn.
+Shepherd was later awarded the 2016 AML award for Drama for Burn.

 Not One Drop

 In 2017 Shepherd won the Plan-B Theatre grant from the David Ross Fetzer Foundation for her play Not One Drop, which debuted at Plan-B in March of that year.
-The Salt Lake Tribune called Shepherd's writing "clever, pithy, and poetic."
+Barbara M. Bannon, writing for the Salt Lake Tribune, called Shepherd's writing "clever, pithy, and poetic."

 Not One Drop was also nominated for an AML award in the drama category.